NewsLocal NewsSummit County

 Signage will be posted to alert drivers to the speed tables.

-The locations were chosen based on feedback from nearby people, traffic studies, and requests from city council and other leaders.
+The locations were chosen based on feedback from nearby people, traffic studies, and requests from the city council and other leaders.

 "It's gonna slow traffic down for the people walking and biking on the streets and just for the vehicles themselves, whether or not they are going too fast.
-There are several accidents that have occurred on this curve up here," Michelle DiFiore, Development Engineering Manager City of Akron said.
+There are several accidents that have occurred on this curve up here," Michelle DiFiore, Development Engineering Manager City of Akron, said.

 The speed tables are set up at mid-block points across the road and are intentionally raised off the street.